Did you know that 1 in 20 women experience this invisible pelvic issue?

 Now that we know what Vaginismus is, lets explore what it looks like.
 It is very reasonable to assume that most people are unaware of the many muscles that comprise their vagina, so we have included a visual below to help us understand the scope of what Vaginismus entails.

-In the side view above, the left shows a typical vaginal opening flanked by pelvic floor musculature on either side of the opening.
+Refer to the side view picture above.
+The left shows a typical vaginal opening flanked by pelvic floor musculature on either side of the opening.
 The opening is sufficiently sized so that penetration is feasible.

-On the right side, the Vaginismus vaginal opening is much narrower, making penetration virtually impossible, due to the pelvic floor musculature on either side of the opening spasming
+The right side shows a Vaginismus vaginal opening.
+It is much narrower, making penetration virtually impossible, due to the pelvic floor musculature on either side of the opening spasming.

 The above picture shows this in a different way, so we can better visualize the exact pelvic floor musculature that is responsible for the vaginal opening and narrowing, the transverse perineal muscles.